Alsace: Economy

-Alsace has many international ties and 35% of firms are foreign companies (notably German, Swiss, American, Japanese, and Scandinavian).
+As of 2025, Alsace hosts over 800 foreign-owned companies.
+Most foreign-owned companies are German, Swiss, American, Japanese, or Scandinavian.

 Tourism

-Having been early and always densely populated, Alsace is famous for its high number of picturesque villages, churches and castles and for the various beauties of its three main towns, in spite of severe destructions suffered throughout five centuries of wars between France and Germany.
+Alsace, historically both early-settled and densely populated, is noted for its high number of historic villages, churches and castles as well as the architectural and cultural significance of its three principal towns, despite enduring extensive destruction over five centuries of conflicts between France and Germany.

-Alsace is furthermore famous for its vineyards (especially along the 170 km of the Route des Vins d'Alsace from Marlenheim to Thann) and the Vosges mountains with their thick and green forests and picturesque lakes.
+Alsace is furthermore noted for its vineyards (especially along the 170 km of the Route des Vins d'Alsace from Marlenheim to Thann) and the Vosges mountains with their forests and lakes.